ViktYusk/BitcoinBruteForcer/README.md

 ### sha256 and ripemd160

 `sha256` and `ripemd160` are hashes which are used for converting a public point into a Bitcoin address.
 Addresses in this project are not common addresses of Bitcoin like `16jY7qLJnxb7CHZyqBP8qca9d51gAjyXQN` but Base58Check-decoded ones like `3EE4133D991F52FDF6A25C9834E0745AC74248A4` (by the way, the address in previous examples is the address of the puzzle).
-In the project, these hash-functions are highly optimized such that they break its specification rules; for example, SHA256 does not do packing and unpacking to optimize speed.
+In the project, these hash-functions are highly optimized such that they break their specification rules; for example, SHA256 does not do packing and unpacking to optimize speed.

 ### test